 Thanks to its financial resources, the company has acquired companies like Titan Aerospace to make its strategy of increasing Internet accessibility successful.

-Constant innovation of Google in its products and services has made it possible for billions of people as of September 2013 to adopt its mobile platform and this growth will definitely make its mobile strategy successful.
+The constant innovation of Google in its products and services has made it possible for billions of people as of September 2013 to adopt its mobile platform and this growth will definitely make its mobile strategy successful.

 Google’s investment in research and development with its skilled and top-notch engineers (human resources) will help the company eventually come up with innovative products that will solve big problems in advertising and in other sectors.